 PLEASE CLICK HERE FOR THE FULL STRING CITY: NASHVILLE’S TRADITION OF MUSIC AND PUPPETRY CREDITS

-String City: Nashville’s Tradition of Music and Puppetry was created by Nashville Public Library’s Wishing Chair Productions in collaboration with the Country Music Hall of Fame and Museum.
+String City: Nashville’s Tradition of Music and Puppetry is a collaboration/co-production between/by Nashville Public Library and the Country Music Hall of Fame and Museum.
+String City was created and is presented by Nashville Public Library’s Wishing Chair Productions in collaboration with the Country Music Hall of Fame and Museum, and was made possible in part by a special gift from Judy and Steve Turner to the Nashville Public Library Foundation.